Dragokillfist/almanac-patches/README.md

 A: There are two ways:

-1: Balatro’s Soul normally has a ≈0.0665% chance to replace any Soul card.
+1: Balatro’s Soul normally has a ≈0.0666% chance to replace any Soul card.
 The only way to increase this is by getting many Apollos, with the chance reaching 100% at 42 copies.
 Once you have 42 Apollos, simply get a Soul to spawn, and it will be guaranteed to be Balatro’s Soul.

 2: Obtain the following items:
 A Soul
 A White Hole
 A Black Hole
-Sagittarius A* (Omega Black Hole)
+A Sagittarius A* (Omega Black Hole)
 A Godsmarble
 Fuse all of these together for a cost of 1e100 money to create Balatro’s Soul.